Pro Day Shows Kyler Murray Expects NFL to Trust Him, so Which Team Fits QB Best?

 Teams have been informed that Kyler Murray won't be measured for height at the Oklahoma Pro Day.
 But weighing 205 is a win for him.

-An unnamed scout told sports commentator Dan Patrick last week that he felt as though Murray's height was "inflated" in Indianapolis (via AZCentral.com), adding that "if he refuses to measure at the pro day, that will be telling."
+An unnamed scout told sports commentator Dan Patrick last week that he felt as though Murray's height was "inflated" in Indianapolis (via AZCentral.com).
+The scout added: "If he refuses to measure at the pro day, that will be telling."

 And here we are.